MY KOLKATA EDUGRAPH

 ADVERTISEMENT

 Two Indian proponents of inter-faith dialogue feature in Howard’s study.
 One is the Mughal emperor, Akbar, in writing of whom he largely relies on a book published in 1952 by Makhanal Roychoudhury titled The Din I Ilahi or the Religion of Akbar.
-I was particularly struck by a letter written by Akbar to his contemporary, King Philip the Second of Spain.
+I was particularly struck by a letter sent by Akbar to his contemporary, King Philip the Second of Spain.
 After the expulsion of Jews and Muslims, Spain was becoming increasingly dogmatic in its Catholicism.
 Akbar asked his counterpart to learn from the Indian case, where “everyone continues, without investigating their arguments and reasons, to follow the religion in which he was born and educated, thus excluding himself from the possibility of ascertaining the truth, which is the noblest aim of the human intellect.
 Therefore we [in India] associate at convenient seasons with learned men of all faiths, thus deriving profit from their exquisite discourses and exalted aspirations.”

 The second Indian exemplar whom Howard considers at some length is Swami Vivekananda, who lived several centuries after Akbar.
 Like other commentators, he showcases the Swami’s speech at the Parliament of the World’s Religions in Chicago in 1893.
 He first introduces us to the stated ideals of this Parliament among which were “to promote and deepen the spirit of human brotherhood among religious men of diverse faiths, through friendly conference and mutual good understanding”; and “to bring the nations of the earth into a more friendly fellowship, in the hope of securing permanent international peace.”